The Oberoi Mauritius

 The Oberoi Mauritius provides services to make your stay as enjoyable as possible.
 To make traveling stress-free, there is a limousine and car rental service, as well as free car parking.
 There is a laundry and concierge service, as well as babysitting services available at an additional charge, and an on-call doctor within the hotel.

 On the Rocks Restaurant has breathtaking views of the Indian Ocean.
 It offers light salads, pasta, pizzas, sandwiches and BBQ grilled meals and is open for lunch and dinner.

 The Restaurant is open for breakfast and dinner and serves a selection of Continental, International and Creole cuisine.

-Bar offers a selection of wine, spirits and cigars and is open from 11am to 11pm.
+The Bar offers a selection of wine, spirits and cigars and is open from 11am to 11pm.

 The Oberoi provides many complimentary activities which include a range of watersports, from water skiing and wind surfing, to snorkeling and sea kayaking.
-There are also extensive sports facilities ranging from floodlit tennis courts, fitness equipment, and bicycles, meaning that any fitness activity can easily be catered for.
-It is also possible to arrange deep sea fishing and scuba-diving activities, through the PADI Certified Dive Centre within the hotel, however these activities will be at an additional cost.
+There are also extensive sports facilities ranging from floodlit tennis courts, fitness equipment and bicycles, meaning that any fitness activity can easily be catered for.
+It is also possible to arrange deep sea fishing and scuba-diving activities, through the PADI Certified Dive Center within the hotel, however these activities will be at an additional cost.
 The resort also offers complimentary daily Yoga and Tai Chi.